Amal-BB/Tic-Tac-Toe-Game/README.md

    * Score and Symbol Area:
       - This section will display players' names, symbols and scores.
-      - It allows the user to track his score and knows whose turn, which will be highlighted by a red border.
+      - It allows the user to track his score and knows who has a turn, which will be highlighted by a red border.

          ![Score Area](media/scoreArea.PNG)